sowmiya-BI/FN1032_Functional_Annotation/README.md

 2. Perform BLASTp analysis against NCBI nr database
 3. Analyze homologous sequences
 4. Assign function based on sequence similarity

+## Code Overview
+This Python script performs functional annotation of the hypothetical protein **FN1032 (CvpA family protein)** from *Fusobacterium nucleatum* using Biopython.

+The code works as follows:
+1. Reads the protein sequence from a FASTA file.
+2. Runs BLASTp against the NCBI nr database.
+3. Saves the BLAST output in XML format.
+4. Parses BLAST results to identify homologous proteins.
+5. Predicts protein function based on sequence similarity.

 ## Results
 BLAST analysis revealed strong similarity to CvpA family proteins from